jackhanaway/jackhanaway.github.io/_projects/radar-plot-tools.md

 ## Summary

 During my time as a Performance & Data Analytics Intern at Nomad Baseball, one of the first needs I identified was a faster, more visual way for coaches to understand where each athlete stood physically relative to their peers.
-Nomad tests all incoming athletes across a standardized battery of power metrics, but that data was living in spreadsheets — not in a format a coach could pull up in seconds before a session.
+Nomad Baseball tests all incoming athletes across a standardized slate of power metrics, but that data was living in spreadsheets, and not in a format a coach could pull up in seconds before a session, or to show to a parent.

-I built two R Shiny applications to solve this: one for the high school population and one for the college population.
-Each app generates an interactive radar plot that instantly profiles an athlete across five metrics and places them in context against their peer group.
+I built two R Shiny applications to solve this: one for the facility's high school population and one for the college population.
+Each app generates an interactive radar plot that instantly profiles an athlete across five relevant power metrics and places them in context against their peer group.

 ---